nrfconnect/sdk-nrf/doc/nrf/glossary.rst

       A management library for 32-bit MCUs.
       It uses the :term:`Simple Management Protocol (SMP)`.

+   Media Access Control address (MAC address)
+      The unique 48-bit serial number in the network circuitry of every Ethernet and Wi-Fi device.

    Memory Watch Unit (MWU)
       A peripheral that can be used to generate events when a memory region is accessed by the CPU.